Bridges to Prosperity

 Isolated rural communities restricted by an impassable river or water source.

-End users are urged to contact a local NGO or Bridges to Prosperity directly if they feel there is a need for a bridge in their community.
+Communities in need as well and universities and potential partners are urged to contact a local partner or Bridges to Prosperity directly if they feel there is a need for a bridge in their community.

 Varies bridge by bridge depending on the locals’ needs and setting.
 B2P provides an open-source, technical manual about building locally viable, efficient footbridges in rural areas under a variety of topographic and community conditions.
 The following considerations are sourced from the manual and influence bridge design: